ashok-acco/react-native-system-settings/README.md

 This module has been prepared by according to Android Configuration class;  https://developer.android.com/reference/android/content/res/Configuration.html

 ### Note:
   - The module doesn't include the all configuration values.
-However some additional setting values exist like UI Mode Type.
+However some additional setting values exist like UI Mode Type and is24HourFormat.
   - The module **doesn't handle the changes** of the phone states in real-time (for instance orientation changes)
   - ***Helping*** to improve that module would be welcomed.
 		A feature that provides ***setting*** the system settings would be great.